Minnesota Woman Suffrage Association: In the early 20th century

-By 1919, 30,000 women across the state officially belonged to local suffrage associations.
-They joined the MWSA, the NWP, and other organizations.
+By 1919, about 30,000 women across the state officially belonged to local suffrage associations.
+Many joined the MWSA, the NWP, and other organizations.
 Their numbers and continued activities convinced lawmakers to act.
 In 1919, the Minnesota legislature recognized women's right to vote in presidential elections.
-The same year, the legislature ratified the Nineteenth Amendment.
-However, the amendment did not take effect until 1920, when it was ratified by two-thirds the required of the states.
+The same year, the legislature ratified the Nineteenth Amendment to the United States Constitution, which stated that "the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex".
+The amendment took effect in 1920 after it had been ratified by the required threshold of two-thirds of all states.

-Present Day
+Post-Nineteenth Amendment legacy

-With their right to vote secured, the MWSA became the Minnesota League of Women Voters, selecting Clara Ueland as their first president.
-The League is still active in Minnesota politics today, publishing a voting guide to inform voters on candidate positions on issues affecting women.
+With their right to vote secured, the MWSA became the Minnesota chapter of the League of Women Voters, selecting Clara Ueland as their first president.
+The League was still active in Minnesota politics in the 21st Century, publishing a voting guide to inform voters on candidate positions on issues affecting women.

-A memorial to the achievements of the MWSA currently stands on the lawn of the Minnesota State Capitol and is known as the Minnesota Woman Suffrage Memorial.
+A permanent fixture dedicated to the achievements of the MWSA was installed on the lawn of the Minnesota State Capitol in 2000 and is known as the Minnesota Woman Suffrage Memorial.